saraozn/tp/docs/DeveloperGuide.md

 [Back to top](#table-of-contents)

 #### Motivation
 The property agent may want to see a list of properties based on their budget.
-For example, the property agent may want to filter properties with price less than $1000000.
+For example, the property agent may want to filter properties with budget less than $1000000.
 Or, the property agent may want to see a list of properties based on the characteristics.
 For example, the property agent may want to filter pink properties.
-Or, the property agent may want to see a list of properties based on both price and characteristics to enhance productivity.
+Or, the property agent may want to see a list of properties based on both budget and characteristics to enhance productivity.

 #### Implementation
 The `FilterPropertyCommand` class extends the `Command` class.
 They are used to filter properties.
-The command allows the user to filter properties based on their price and/or characteristics.
-The commands expect at least one flag, either price or characteristics, to be used as a filter.
+The command allows the user to filter properties based on their budget and/or characteristics.
+The commands expect at least one flag, either budget or characteristics, to be used as a filter.
 When the filter command is inputted, the `FilterPropertyCommandParser` class is used to parse the user input and create the respective `FilterPropertyCommand` objects.
 When these created command objects are executed by the `LogicManager`, the `FilterPropertyCommand#execute(Model model)` methods are called.
 These methods will update the filtered property list in the `model` which will eventually update the properties shown in the UI, and return a `CommandResult` object.

-During this execution process, a new `PriceAndTagsInRangePredicate` object which is used as a predicate to check whether a property's price is lower and if the property has all the characteristics.
+During this execution process, a new `PriceAndTagsInRangePredicate` object which is used as a predicate to check whether a property's budget is lower and if the property has all the characteristics.
 All properties will be tested using this `PriceAndTagsInRangePredicate`.
 Properties which satisfy this condition will be included into the `FilteredPropertyList` in the model.

 #### Design Considerations